gesslar/glpu/doc/wiki/simul_efun/util.md

 ### PARAMETERS

-    mixed needle - The value to search for. mixed haystack  - The array, mapping, or string to search in.
+* `mixed needle` - The value to search for.
+* `mixed haystack ` - The array, mapping, or string to search in.

-### RETURNS

-    int - 1 if the value is found, 0 otherwise.

 ## DESCRIPTION